razaghimahdi/razaghimahdi/README.md

 <h1 align="center">Hi there 👋, Welcome to my Github :)</h1>

 #### It's Mahdi Razzaghi Ghaleh and I'm an Android developer.
+6+ years of experience in Android development, proficient in Kotlin and Java and committed to continuous learning and staying up-to-date with emerging technologies and best practices like Jetpack Compose and KMM.
+Strong focus on delivering high-quality results through smart work and prioritizing clean architecture and design patterns.

 [![-----------------------------------------------------](
 https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)](https://github.com/razaghimahdi?tab=repositories)